suryahj/ESP32-ESP8266-CLIENT-SERVER-COMMUNICATION/README.md

 </code></pre>

 <h2 class="emoji">🙌 Contributions</h2>
-<p>This project was created by <strong>[Your Name]</strong>.
+<p>This project was created by <strong>Suryanath Tripathy</strong>.
 Contributions are welcome!
 Feel free to fork the repository and submit pull requests with improvements or new features.</p>

 <h2 class="emoji">📜 License</h2>
 <p>This project is licensed under the MIT License.
 See the LICENSE file for more information.</p>